timdubbins/tap/README.md

 # tap

-tap is an audio player for the terminal.
+tap is a lightweight TUI audio player with a built-in fuzzy finder.
 Jump to any album in your library with fuzzy-finder shortcuts!

 **Quick links:** [Options](#options), [Controls](#controls), [Configuration](#configuration), [Installation](#installation).